RicardoArquimedes/Frontend-Retailer-App/README.md

 </div>
 </br>

-In this project you can submit, pay and send orders.

-## Funcionalities
+## Deployment

 Runs the app in the static development mode.\
 Open [https://retailer-app.vercel.app/](https://retailer-app.vercel.app/) to view it in the browser.

+## Funcionalities

+In this project you can submit, pay and send orders.
 ### `Sign Up`

 <div>